Dorothy Pang, DDS, MS – Pediatric Dentist

 Before becoming a pediatric dentist, Dr. Tami practiced as a general dentist in Chicago and southern California.
 While practicing in a community dental clinic in Los Angeles, she developed a passion for pediatric dentistry.
 Dr. Tami not only enjoys practicing pediatric dentistry in the States but also furthers her philanthropic passion by traveling to third world countries to deliver dental care to underserved children around the world.

-Dr. Tami lives in the East Bay with her husband and twins.
-She is very active in her community and has many hobbies, including yoga, running, hiking, traveling and reading.
+Dr. Tami lives in the East Bay with her twins and is very active in her community.
+She has many hobbies, including yoga, running, hiking, traveling and reading.

 Amy Chen, DDS, MS – Pediatric Dentist

 Dr. Chen attended the University of California, Berkeley and achieved a Bachelor of Arts in molecular and cell biology.
 It was during her undergraduate program that she developed a passion for serving the homeless and socio-economically disadvantaged residents of the community at the Berkeley Free Clinic.
 She completed dental school at UCSF School of Dentistry and went on to attain her specialty certification in pediatric dentistry and master’s degree in orofacial sciences.

 While in graduate school, Dr. Chen was a finalist for the Graduate Student Research Award (GSRA) for research in dental cariology and caries prevention.
 She is a proud member of the California Dental Association, American Academy of Pediatric Dentistry, American Dental Association and other local San Francisco pediatric associations.